cran-task-views/WebTechnologies/webtech.md

 -   <pkg>RAdwords</pkg> ([GitHub](https://github.com/jburkhardt/RAdwords)) is a package for loading Google Adwords data.
 -   <pkg>webreadr</pkg> ([GitHub](https://github.com/Ironholds/webreadr)) can process various common forms of request log, including the Common and Combined Web Log formats and AWS logs.
 -   <pkg>ApacheLogProcessor</pkg> ([GitHub](https://github.com/diogosmendonca/ApacheLogProcessor)) can process Apache Web Server log files.

+**Web Services for R Package Development**

+-   R-Hub <http://log.r-hub.io/> is a project to enable package builds across all architectures. <pkg>rhub</pkg> is a package that interfaces with R-Hub to allow you to check a package on the platform.

 **Other Web Services**